 - Self Neglect

-As of July 1st of this year, reporting elder abuse will be mandated by Colorado State Law.
-Senate Bill SB13-111 was passed last year and will be implemented statewide by July 1, 2014.
-Before July Coloradoans will need to know who is a mandatory reporter and how to report suspected abuse.
-Mesa County Department of Human Services is offering this training on mandatory reporting of at-risk elder abuse, neglect and exploitation.
+As of July 1, 2015, reporting elder abuse was mandated by Colorado State Law, Senate Bill SB13-111.
+Mesa County Department of Human Services offers training on mandatory reporting of at-risk elder abuse, neglect and exploitation.
 The training will answer questions about the new law and provide information on the following:

 • What is mandatory reporting?